deveel/deveel.lm.client/README.md

-**Note**: This project is not affiliated, driven or contributed by by LINK Mobility
+**Note**: This project is not affiliated, driven or contributed by LINK Mobility